yyhhlancelot/Structure_Oriented_Filter_3D/README.md

 # naive bayes for SanFrancisco Crime Classfication

 ## Brief introduction

 train a naive bayes model to predict the probability of SanFrancisco Crime.

+all.zip includes the training data and test data, and the submission format.

 data_analysis.py includes data preprocessing of training data and test data.